 What we do is governed by our charitable status, which requires us to define charitable 'objects' (aims) and 'powers' (abilities) with which to achieve them.
 These, along with other procedural details, are set out in our constitution.

-You can read our charitable objectives on the Charity Commission website (search for us by name or number).
+You can confirm our charitable status on the Charity Commission website (search for us by name or number).

 The Society holds one Annual General Meeting (AGM) shortly after the start of each financial year (typically in November), and calls Extraordinary General Meetings (EGMs) as required.

 Major decisions, such as the ratification of a new Constitution or appointment of Council members, are taken at General Meetings and require a majority vote by those present to pass.
-This is an important opportunity for members, all of whom we would encourage to attend the AGM.
+This is an important opportunity for members, all of whom we would encourage to attend General Meetings.

 We are a registered charity in England and Wales; our registered number is 291637.